ifreddyrondon/bastion/README.md

 ### InternalErrCallback

-Callback function to handler the real error catched by InternalError middleware.
+Callback function to handler the real error caught by InternalError middleware.

 - `InternalErrCallback(f func(int, io.Reader))` sets the callback function when internal error middleware catch a 500 error.